 The articulated piston compressor utilizes the same operating principle as a conventional car engine piston.
 The articulated piston transfers rotational energy from a motor/pulley into a reciprocating motion used to compress air in a cylinder.
-The rotational motion is transferred through an eccentric and bearing assembly (big end) to the conrod, on through the wrist pin (little end) to the piston itself.
+The rotational motion is transferred through an eccentric and bearing assembly (the big end) to the conrod, then through the wrist pin (the little end) to the piston itself.

-As the piston moves down inside the cylinder, air is drawn in through a one-way intake valve.
+As the piston moves down inside the cylinder, the air is drawn in through a one-way intake valve.
 On the upward stroke, this air is exhausted through a one-way exhaust valve.
 Sealing of the piston to the cylinder is achieved by using two piston rings each backed with a spring to keep them in contact with the cylinder wall.
-A piston skirt is also used to guide the piston in the cylinder.
+A piston skirt guides the piston in the cylinder.

 These compressors are available in AC (single or three-phase), pulley driven, and the smaller sizes are also available in DC motor.

 The dry-running articulated piston compressor is suited to tough, industrial applications that require relatively high flow rates combined with pressure.